pscott/attestation_slashing_protection/README.md

 # attestation_slashing_protection
 Small PoC to protect a validator client from signing slashable attestations.
-Please read https://hackmd.io/u8MTIe5IRmybzVz38-sGdQ for more context.
+Please read [this hackmd](https://hackmd.io/u8MTIe5IRmybzVz38-sGdQ) for more context.

 ## Algorithm
 Here's the idea: